openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 :doc:`OEP-11 </archived/oep-0011-bp-FED-technology>` serves as a great example for the usefulness of this kind of OEP but limits itself to be relevant only to frontend technologies.
-This OEP would supersede :doc:`OEP-11
+This OEP supersedes :doc:`OEP-11
 </archived/oep-0011-bp-FED-technology>` and encompass not only front-end technology but any
 technology that: